risboo6909/fast-statistics/README.md

 # Fast-statistics

-Fast-statistics is a small package of various statistical methods for Python 2.7 implemented in Rust.
-The idea was taken from statistics package for Python 3 (see https://docs.python.org/3/library/statistics.html) which is not backported for Python 2.7.
-Another point is to achieve better performance with Rust instead of pure Python implementation, which is the case for Python 3.
+Fast-statistics is a small package of various statistical methods for Python 2/Python 3 implemented in Rust.
+The idea was taken from Python 3 statistics package (see https://docs.python.org/3/library/statistics.html).
+This package is currently written on pure python and doesn't have Python 2 version.

-I want to point out that I'm not an experienced Rust developer so PRs, comments and improvements are welcome!
+Fast-statistics implements all the functionality as the original library but it also works mostly faster and can be compiled to work with Python 2 with no troubles.

+There are few variants of each function usually, one for floats, one for unsigned integers and one for signed integers.

+Pull-requests are welcome!